Explaining the solubility of covalent compounds and miscible and immiscible liquids

 An approach to the covalent case studies described below

-(Solubility of inorganic salt like compounds are considered in Thermodynamics Part 2)
+(Solubility of inorganic salt like compounds is considered in Thermodynamics Part 2)

 (solubility product is dealt with in Equilibria section 4.2 and partition calculations in section 4.1)